The Ultimate One-Week Switzerland Itinerary

 Gornergrat

-gornerhrat for panoramic views
+gornergrat for panoramic views

 Take a trip up to Gornergrat, where you’re presented with the perfect views over the Gorner Glacier and the Matterhorn.

-In case you’d rather skip the hiking altogether and see those mountains the easy way, I recommend heading to Gornergrat.
+If you’d rather skip the hiking altogether and see those mountains the easy way, I recommend heading to Gornergrat.

-After a ridiculously steep train ride, you’ll find yourself at an altitude of 3.089 metres (10.135 feet) above sea level.
+After a ridiculously steep train ride, you’ll find yourself at an altitude of 3.089 meters (10.135 feet) above sea level.
 Right in front of the Gorner Glacier and the Matterhorn.
 Don’t be surprised if climbing those steps to the viewpoint leaves you completely breathless.
 It’s not you, it’s the thin air.

 Afternoon: Journey to Locarno